 Therapeutic Relationship in Counselling

-The therapeutic relationship in counselling is how counsellors and clients connect with one another and build their relationship together.
+The therapeutic relationship in counselling is also known as the therapeutic alliance.
+The term is used to identify how counsellors and clients connect with one another and build their relationship together.

-The importance of this relationship cannot be overlooked; it forms the basis of the work.
+The importance of the therapeutic relationship cannot be overlooked; it forms the foundation of all counselling work.

 In this article you will:

 - Discuss barriers to therapeutic relationships in counselling and psychotherapy.

 The client and therapist relationship have been widely researched.
 Evidence has shown that it forms the basis of success within counselling and psychotherapy.

 The therapeutic relationship begins from the moment the counsellor and client meet.

 Upon first meeting, both people show who and how they are and are able to form an impression of ‘the other’.

 Forming a solid relationship can empower clients to delve deeper into the issues they may be facing and ‘open up’ emotionally to the counsellor.

 For some clients, this may be the first time that they have ever shared their innermost thoughts and experiences with another, outside of their immediate family or friends.
 Indeed, it may be the first time they have shared anything about themselves at all.